“I go to the boxing gym to release steam when I’m mad or angry”

-1. Begin some form of healthy mind-body outlet such as yoga, Pilates, running, Zumba class, kickboxing, etc to begin to integrate your physical and emotional selves.
+- Begin some form of a healthy mind-body outlet such as yoga, Pilates, running, Zumba class, kickboxing, etc to begin to integrate your physical and emotional selves.

-3. Get support.
-Talk to someone you trust before you self-harm.
+- Get support.
+Talk to someone you trust BEFORE you self-harm.
 Have an emergency plan with a list of names and numbers with you at all times.
 When you are in the emotional realm and the desire to cut is strong, it can be difficult to “think” about what to do.
 Create this crisis worksheet when things are calm.

-5. Draw the word DO NOT RELAPSE (or an X or another symbol) on the part of the skin where you typically injure as a visual reminder to not harm.
+- Draw the word STOP (or an X) on the part of your skin where you typically injure as a visual reminder to not harm.

-7. Throw out all sharp objects that you might use.
+- Throw out all the sharp objects that you might use.
 Not having them accessible may provide time to think before acting.

-8. Get professional help.
-Individual and group therapies are extremely effective as is medication or holistic remedies.
+- Get professional help.
+Individual and group therapies are extremely effective as medications or holistic remedies.
 Seek professional help.
-This is treatable once new coping strategies are gained and practiced.
+This is treatable once new coping strategies are gain and practiced.